 The place was packed to the rafters, but we had a couple of stools reserved near the cash register where Eric spent much of his time as he was coming and going from either end of the long bar to deliver drinks to his customers.
 The woman he was seeing at the time or in the process of trying to see at the time or some such romantically-involved status joined us just before midnight for the official countdown and then hung out until Eric closed the bar around three.
 We walked with them to the nearby subway stop to head back to our hotel in midtown while they picked up a train heading south to Brooklyn.
 He was working the next night as well, but we planned to see him again in Brooklyn before we headed home on Monday to be back at work on the Tuesday following the long weekend.

 We got off the train near Time Square, still more than a mile from the hotel.
 The streets were still fairly busy at this early hour on New Year’s day, but nothing like the what we had seen earlier in the evening when we left Justine and Paul to enjoy their celebration near the ball drop.
 We were both dressed for the freezing temperatures and snow, but the drunk women in too-short shirts and too-high heels were having a bit more difficulty navigating the slippery sidewalks.
-Megan and I shared a chuckle at their expense and still exchange a glance anytime we see a pack of Woo Girls out for a stroll.
+Megan and I shared a chuckle at their expense and still exchange a glance anytime we see a pack of Woo Girls out for a precarious stroll.

-My almost vegetarian wife has one temptation she just can’t resist when we are in New York City.
+My mostly vegetarian wife has one temptation she just can’t resist when we are in New York City.
 Thankfully, we found a hotdog vendor with his iconic silver cart still open near the empty ice rink at Rockefeller Center who could supply the required tube of boiled meat in a steamed bun with a stripe of plain, yellow mustard as the only condiment.
 I got onions added to mine but otherwise it was identical.
 Megan tore into hers with gusto as we walked the last few blocks of our hike to Lexington Avenue and East 57th Street.
 I was less enthusiastic when I discovered adding “onions” to a dog in NYC meant a stewed onion concoction that was anything but the dice, raw onion I was expecting.
 Two bites and my hotdog was added to an already overflowing garbage can at the corner.

 Our temporary roommates were asleep when we got back to the hotel, so we got ready for bed as quietly as possible and slipped off to sleep after completing our good night ritual for the first time in 2006, a year that would prove to be quite energetic, both at home and at work.